HTTP Status Code Checker Tool Online

 This tool sends an HTTP request to each URL and reports back the server's response.
 Here's the process:

-2. Concurrent checking — all URLs are checked simultaneously using HTTP HEAD requests.
+https://if no protocol is specified. - Concurrent checking, all URLs are checked simultaneously using HTTP HEAD requests.
 If a server blocks HEAD, the tool automatically retries with GET.

-3. Collect response data — for each URL, it records the status code, status text, redirect location (if any), server header, content type, and response time.
+- Collect response data, for each URL, it records the status code, status text, redirect location (if any), server header, content type, and response time.

-4. Summary and filtering — results are displayed in a sortable table with a color-coded summary showing the breakdown of 2xx, 3xx, 4xx, and 5xx responses.
+- Summary and filtering, results are displayed in a sortable table with a color-coded summary showing the breakdown of 2xx, 3xx, 4xx, and 5xx responses.

 Why HTTP Status Codes Matter for SEO